-The National Planning Policy Framework (NPPF) published by the Department for Communities and Local Government in 2012, and updated in 2018, 2019 and 2021, requires Local Planning Authorities (LPA) to apply a risk-based approach to the preparation of their development plans in respect of potential flooding.
+The National Planning Policy Framework (NPPF) published by the Department for Communities and Local Government in 2012, and last updated in 2023, requires Local Planning Authorities (LPA) to apply a risk-based approach to the preparation of their development plans in respect of potential flooding.
 In simple terms, the NPPF requires LPAs to review flood risk across their District, and to steer development towards areas of lowest risk.
 Where development is to be permitted in areas that may be subject to some degree of flood risk, the NPPF requires the Council to demonstrate that there are sustainable mitigation solutions available that will ensure that the risk to property and life is minimised (throughout the lifetime of the development), should flooding occur.

 Herrington Consulting Ltd. has been commissioned by Canterbury City Council (CCC) to update the existing Strategic Flood Risk Assessment (SFRA), which was previously prepared in 2011 and updated in 2019.
+Additional numerical modelling has also been undertaken for key locations to inform the strategic purpose of this document.
 This study has identified that the District is at risk of flooding from a number of sources and therefore, it is essential that future development is planned carefully, where possible away from areas that are most at risk from flooding.
 It is also necessary to ensure that any future development does not exacerbate flooding elsewhere.